jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 df.isnull().sum()
 ```

+We now have a table with many numeric columns.
+We need to reduce the number of numeric columns down to two.\
-Use a heatmap to analyse the correlation between variables.
+Use a heatmap to analyse the correlation between numeric columns.
 ```
 df_heat = df.corr()
 import seaborn as sns